Skip to main content

 Final Take

 Apple Notes is the better default for casual Apple-ecosystem users.
 Notion is the better default for structured workspaces and team work.
-The 80% case is Apple Notes; the team-or-database case is Notion.
+The 80% case is Apple Notes.
+The team-or-database case is Notion.
 For AI-grounded synthesis with source citations across notes plus PDFs, Atlas beats both.

 Frequently Asked Questions